racket/racket/racket/src/README.txt

 --enable-curseslib=<libs>

- Use <libs> for linking to curses library, instead of letting `configure` automtaically find a suitable curses or ncurses library.
+ Use <libs> for linking to curses library, instead of letting `configure` automatically find a suitable curses or ncurses library.

 --enable-portable